 The Jamaican Irish Moss Drink, also known as a love potion, is made with a blend of non-dairy milk, nutmeg, cinnamon, and vanilla.
 It is super tasty, vegan, and gluten-free!
 If you’re interested in trying it, the recipe for the traditional Jamaican Sea Moss Drink is listed below.

 The easiest and my favorite way to enjoy the benefits of sea moss is to put it in a smoothie!
 Because sea moss is so light in taste, whatever fruits and vegetables you use in the smoothie will mask the taste of the sea moss.
-The most popular sea moss smoothie recipe on my site is the Chocolate Raspberry Sea Moss Smoothie!
-It’s so delicious and filled with tons of essential omega-3 fatty acids, amino acids, and antioxidants!
+The most popular sea moss smoothie recipes on my site are the Chocolate Raspberry Sea Moss Smoothie and my Blueberry Sea Moss Smoothie.
+They are delicious and filled with tons of essential omega-3 fatty acids, amino acids, and antioxidants!

 I also share 16 of my favorite smoothie recipes, many of which include sea moss gel in this post: 16 Healthy Superfood Smoothie Recipes!

-I like to add sea moss into my Superfood Blueberry Chia Jam.
+I like to add sea moss to my Superfood Blueberry Chia Jam.
 It’s made with nutrient-rich chia seeds, blueberries, and with the addition of sea moss it is incredibly nutritious and it tastes amazing.
 (I can’t taste the sea moss at all in this!)
-If you’d like the recipe for my Superfood Blueberry Chia Jam, check it out here.

 Sea moss as thickening agent in jam